Contents

 2. Fill in (or check) the information requested in this area (Stack title, Authors, Author affiliations, Stack summary, Stack summary image and Tags).

 You usually do not need to fill in the Extra Information boxes at the bottom of the Stack Summary area unless your conference is onsite (rather than virtual).
 This extra information is only used on the printable summary posters.
 Summary posters tend to be used by onsite conferences.
-They are printed and displayed at the venue to give delegates easy onsite access to the ePosters.
+They are printed and displayed at the venue to give delegates easy onsite access to the stacks.

 3. Save your stack